edminskalonjic/TopTvShows/README.md

 1)Clone this repository using git clone,

-2)Change the working directory to TopTvShows, and install dependecies on server:
+2)Change the working directory TopTvShows, and install dependecies on server:

 > cd TopTvShows

-> npm run server-install
+> npm install

-2)Change the working directory to client and install dependecies on client:
+2)Change the working directory to client (TopTvShows/client) and install dependecies on client:

 >cd client